HewlettPackard/oneview-puppet/RESOURCES.md

 * `absent` - Removes the specified server hardware type.
 * `found` - Searches for `oneview_server_hardware_type` resources on the appliance (with or without specific filters) and prints the name and uri of matches to the standard output.

-:exclamation: **NOTE:** The creation of this resource is managed by the HPE OneView itself when creating a server hardware.
+:exclamation: **NOTE:** The creation of this resource is managed by the HPE OneView itself when creating the server hardware.
 This provider can only update existing types and remove unused ones.

 Example file: [server_hardware_type.pp](examples/server_hardware_type.pp)